modelica/newsletter/submission-guidelines.md

     ![](https://modelica.org/logo.jpg)

+### Headings
+Please use 4th level heading for headings within your posts, e.g.

+    #### My Beatiful Subheading

 ### Preview
 If writing directly in GitHub, make use of the *Preview changes* - which offers a live formatted preview of your text, including the images.
+GitHub-flavored Markdown is supported by kramdown by default, so you can use Markdown with GitHub Pages the same way you use Markdown on GitHub.

 ## Example
 You can use the following code as a basis for your article: